LED Low Bay Fixtures

 Many companies put off switching to LED because of the costs related to a lighting upgrade.
 But the thing is, the savings LED lights offer make the conversion project worthwhile.
 In general, the payback period for any large-scale upgrade is about 1 to 2 years.

 Approximately 30% of the light produced by HID lights is infrared.
-This is wasted light because it is not useful to humans.
+It is invisible to the human eye.
 The percentage is higher for older versions of HID technology.
 Fluorescent lamps also produce a percentage of infrared light.
-Another important thing worth noting is that HID lumen output significantly deteriorates as the bulbs age.
-Some high intensity discharge lamps only produce 30% useful light after 10,000 hours of operation.
+Also, HID lumen output sdeteriorates as the bulbs age.
+At half life, a HID bulb can lose up to 50% of its initial lumens.

 Replacing light fixtures in low bay applications is expensive and labor-intensive.
-The great thing about LED low bay lights is that they have a very long lifespan and significantly lower lighting maintenance costs.
+LED low bay lights have a very long lifespan and lower lighting maintenance costs.

-The rebates offered for low bay lights by utility companies make switching to LED very compelling.
-They considerably lower the upfront costs of an upgrade.
-Utilities in America have different rebate programs for energy-efficient lighting and give cash rebates and incentives for residential and commercial LED lighting projects.
+Rebates offered by utility companies make switching to LED very compelling.
+They lower the upfront costs of an upgrade.
+Utilities in America have different rebate programs for energy-efficient lighting.
 They offer both prescriptive and custom rebate options.
+MyLEDLightingGuide can assist with rebate applications.

-Prescriptive rebates state the exact LED lights that should replace conventional bulbs while custom rebates cover anything that is not covered by prescription rebates.
+Prescriptive rebates state the exact LED lights that should replace conventional bulbs.
+Custom rebates cover anything that is not covered by prescription rebates.
 Utilities also have another condition for giving rebates: DLC certification.
-This certification shows that a product adheres to the set standards and is efficient and high-functioning.
+This certification shows that a product adheres to a set of efficiency standards.

 Things to Consider when Choosing Low Bay LED Lighting

 Luminous efficacy is the true measure of a bulb’s efficiency.
 It indicates the lumens produced for every watt of electricity consumed.
-LED bulbs are more efficient than traditional bulbs as they have a higher luminous efficacy.
-High-quality LEDs have awesome efficacy ratings; the standard luminous efficacy is currently 100 lumens per watt.
-This means that a good LED bulb should produce 100 lumens for every watt of energy it draws.
+LED bulbs are more efficient than traditional bulbs.
+Next generation LED High Bays have efficiencies reaching close to 200 lumens/watt.
+This means that a good LED bulb should produce 200 lumens for every watt of energy it draws.

 Think of luminous efficacy as bang for the buck.
-The efficiency of your new LED low bay lights will be seen in the reduction of your electric bill as utilities charge by the watt.
-If you get LED low bays with a high luminous efficacy, they will pay for themselves very quickly.
+The better the efficiency, the less watts you need to consume.
+If you get LED low bays with a high luminous efficacy, payback will be quicker.

 MyLEDLightingGuide Pro Tip